MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/strlenfunction.md

 **Remarks**

 Each Unicode character in the string is equal to `1`, including surrogates.
-(e.g: Chinese charachters will be counted once despite the fact that it requires more than one value in UTF-8 encoding).
+(e.g: Chinese characters will be counted once despite the fact that it requires more than one value in UTF-8 encoding).

 **Examples**